|HOME | SCHEDULE | GALLERY | ABOUT KPRG | ARTS CALENDAR | CONTACT US|

-Harvest Christian Academy presents their, “Piano Festival Winner’s Concert”, on Thursday, March 13 at 7:00 PM.
-The concert will be held in the Harvest Auditorium on the school’s campus in Canada, Barrigada.
-For more information, call the Academy at 477-6341.
+Harvest Christian Academy will present its Faculty Recital on Friday, February 16 at 7:00 PM.
+The recital offers vocal and instrumental music and will be held in the Harvest Auditorium on the Harvest campus in Canada, Barrigada.
+Admission is free.

 The Sunday Inarajan Public Market sells arts, crafts, local produce, and gives tours of the Flores Old Store and History Center from 7:00 to 11:00 AM.
 Call 828-8040 for more information.

 AND THAT'S A LOOK AT SOME OF THE ARTS EVENTS CURRENTLY HAPPENING ON GUAM.
 IF YOU OR YOUR NON-PROFIT GROUP HAVE AN ART EVENT YOU WOULD LIKE PROMOTED, WE CAN ANNOUNCE IT FOR YOU ON OUR NEXT CALENDAR OF THE ARTS.
 YOU CAN FAX INFORMATION ABOUT ART EVENTS TO US HERE AT KPRG.
 OUR FAX NUMBER IS 734-2958.

 © 2017 KPRG Guam.
 ALL RIGHTS RESERVED.
 Site design by BigFish Creative